Aspirin

 • easy bruising and abnormal bleeding

-• an allergic-type reaction, wheezy breathing and a tightness in the chest in adults, hives in children, and in some rare cases swelling of the face, lips, tongue or around the eyes
+• in some rare cases swelling of the face, lips, tongue or around the eyes

 Tolerance and dependence

-Aspirin + alcohol: can increase the risk of stomach irritation and discomfort.4
+• Aspirin and alcohol: can increase the risk of stomach irritation and discomfort.

-Aspirin + warfarin or some blood pressure medicines: may increase the risk of bleeding.4
+• Aspirin and warfarin/other blood thinning medicines: may increase the risk of bleeding.

 Getting help

-If your use of asprin is affecting your health, family, relationships, work, school, financial or other life situations, or you’re concerned about a loved one, you can find help and support.
+If your use of aspirin is affecting your health, family, relationships, work, school, financial or other life situations, or you’re concerned about a loved one, you can find help and support.

 Call the National Alcohol and Other Drug Hotline on 1800 250 015 for free and confidential advice, information and counselling about alcohol and other drugs